Special Reading Period: March 2018

 We are currently accepting submissions in all categories for our Fall 2018 issue!

-We accept submissions in all categories during our open reading period (August 1st - December 15th), and accept submissions year round for Flash Glass, our online feature of short works, new media, and art.
+Our standard open reading period runs August 1st - December 15th, and we also accept submissions year round for Flash Glass, our online feature of short works, New Media, and Art.

 - Make all submissions through our submission manager (Submittable).